goFrendiAsgard/zaruba/docs/utilities/project/README.md

   zaruba file [command]

 Available Commands:
-  copy         copy files/folders recursively getLine      Return desired line of a file content getLineIndex Get line index from a file content matching the pattern insertAfter  Insert newContent to fileName after index insertBefore Insert newContent to fileName before index list         list files/folders in a path read         Read text from file replace      Replace fileName content at line index with newContent walk         list files/folder in a path, recursively
+  copy         Copy files/folders recursively getLine      Return desired line of a file content getLineIndex Get line index from a file content matching the pattern insertAfter  Insert a new content at a file name after a particular index insertBefore Insert a new content at a file name before a particular index list         List files/folders in a path read         Read text from file replace      Replace a new content at a file name at a particular index walk         List files/folder in a path, recursively

 Flags:
   -h, --help   help for file